ruuda/hoff/readme.md

 [build status]: https://docs.github.com/en/developers/webhooks-and-events/webhooks/webhook-events-and-payloads#status

 The tests of Hoff are extensive, you may be able to get by just by running them when making changes to the code.
-To run a specific test, you can temporarily add `(FOCUS)` to your test title and run the following:
+To run a specific test, use `--match` giving part of the test title:

-	$ nix run -c stack test --ta '--match "(FOCUS)"'
+	$ nix run -c stack test --ta '--match "part of the test title"'

 The implementation uses free monads and some of the tests replace lower level functionality with mocks.